astognev-org/devops/README.md

 This is set of automation scripts and configs for devops purposes.
 It contains:
 - GitHub workflows
-- Deployment scripts
-- Automation scripts
+- Other devops stuff like automations and deployment scripts
-- ...

 ------------------------------------------------------------------------